davidindub/quiz-master/README.md

 <details>

-<summary>As a user, I want to be able to play a quick quiz round without chosing any settings.</summary>
+<summary>As a user, I want to be able to play a quick quiz round without choosing any settings.</summary>

 **Result:** Pass ✅